Published on Tuesday 31st January 2023

 Entrances

-Frequently, the necessity for wheelchair accessibility arises when addressing a steep incline to enable easy entry for disabled voters.
-Temporary ramps are available for rent to provide short-term accessibility solutions.
-These ramps should be durable and capable of accommodating fluctuating levels of pedestrian traffic while featuring a gentle slope. >Request A Quick Ramp Quote<
+oftern, the necessity for wheelchair accessibility arises when addressing a steep incline to enable easy entry for disabled voters.
+Our temporary ramps are available for hire to provide short-term accessibility.
+These ramps are durable and capable of accommodating vaired levels of pedestrian traffic.

 When it comes to heavy doors, individuals with mobility challenges might encounter difficulties when attempting to open them.
 To address this issue, a doorstop can be employed to hold the door in an open position.